 Address, opening hours and entrance fee

 Address: Piazza Augusto Imperatore.
 Telephone: N/A. Opening Hours: The Mausoleo di Augusto will reopen on March 1st, 2021.
 Opening times are not available yet.
 Entrance fee: Until April 1st the visit will be free of charge.
 From December 21st onward, it will be possible to book visits to the monument.
-(NB: Due to the Covid crisis, opening hours, availability etc. can be subject to change).
+(NB: Opening hours, availability etc. can be subject to change).

 After Emperor Augustus had visited the tomb of Alexander the Great, he decided to construct an equally grandiose tomb for himself and his family in the Campo Marzio district.
 Construction started in 30 BC, on his return to Rome after having defeated Anthony and Cleopatra and thus having conquered Egypt.
 It was inaugurated by the emperor himself, in 28 BC.
 Augustus was then 34 years old.